Tag Archive for: exams

 Is It Worth Writing Matric Supplementary Exams?

-*Adults that qualify to write the 2025 Senior Certificate examination must register for the examination from 01 October 2024 until 07 February 2025.
+*Adults that qualify to write the 2026 Senior Certificate examination must register for the examination from 01 October 2025 until roughly 06 February 2026.
 Registration can be done online or at any education district office.*

 Should you write supplementary exams?